-John Lundrigan is the leader of the Personal Injury Group, and joined Nelligan O'Brien Payne LLP in 2002.
-John became a partner in 2006 and practises in the areas of personal injury, disability claims, professional negligence, product liability claims, environmental contamination, home inspection cases, insurance defence, farmers law and litigation.
+John Lundrigan is the leader of the Personal Injury Group, and joined Nelligan O’Brien Payne LLP in 2002, and became a partner in 2006.
+John practises in the areas of personal injury, disability claims, professional negligence, product liability claims, environmental contamination, home inspection cases, insurance defence, farmers law and litigation.

 As well as law, John also has degrees in Physical Education (with emphasis in anatomy, kinesiology and physiology) and in Education.
 Prior to becoming a lawyer, he worked as a physical education and classroom teacher for eleven years.